-Doctor Strange director Scott Derrickson’s has lined up his next film: The Black Phone, based on a novella by horror author Joe Hill, about four strange characters—a dead movie buff, lonely child, a man transformed into a giant locust, and a man locked in a basement (where children were killed) with a disconnected phone that rings with the voices of the dead.
+Doctor Strange director Scott Derrickson’s has lined up his next film: The Black Phone, based on a novella by horror author Joe Hill, about a child locked in a basement by a serial killer with a disconnected phone that rings with the voices of the dead.

 According to Deadline, the movie just picked up an actor who should be a familiar face to science fiction fans: Jeremy Davies, who’s appeared in shows like LOST, the Arrowverse, American Gods, Sleepy Hollow (pictured above), and Steven Soderbergh’s adaptation of Solaris.